Laura-Kam/therapy-with-dee-macey/README.md

 This website was created as my first real-world project for a therapist website.
 I used Next.js and Tailwind CSS as well as Daisy UI to style my components.

-I thoroughly enjoyed seeing my first real-world project to completion.
+I thoroughly enjoyed seeing through my first real-world project to completion.

 # Description

-In this website you can find information regarding Rapid Transformational Therapy, by Marissa Peer and RTT therapist Macey Dee.
+In this website you can find information regarding Rapid Transformational Therapy, by Marissa Peer and RTT&#174; therapist Macey Dee.

 ## Table of Contents